WillBallentine/git-grep-all/README.md

   - repo 3
   - etc

-In your command line, type "git-grep-all <search term>" and hit enter.
+In your command line, type "git-grep-all 'search term'" and hit enter.
 This is the base use of this tool and will print all results in your prompt window.

-You can also write all results to a file with the --outfile flag: "git-grep-all <search term> --outfile <fileName>"
+You can also write all results to a file with the --outfile flag: "git-grep-all 'search term' --outfile 'fileName'"